- INSIDE ATHLETICS

 In addition to his involvement with NAIA soccer, DeCou spent three summers coaching in the United Soccer Leagues' Premier Development League, serving as an assistant in 2006 and 2007 with the Chicago Fire Premier and as head coach of the Mississippi Brilla FC in 2008.

 The son of a high school football coach, DeCou's earliest memories revolve around athletics, coaching and lessons learned from his father, and after a brief career detour, DeCou decided to follow in his father's coaching footsteps.
 DeCou believes coaching at the college level is about impacting lives and helping young people learn skills that will enable them to become contributing members of society, and he is excited about the opportunity to build a program at a growing institution in a location with a great talent pool.

-DeCou is a graduate of Tennessee Temple University (Chattanooga, Tennessee) where he played soccer and earned his bachelor's degree in physical education.
+DeCou is a graduate of Tennessee Temple University (Chattanooga, Tenn.) where he played soccer and earned his bachelor's degree in physical education.
 He holds a master's in sports medicine from the United States Sports Academy.
-He holds a USSF "A" license as well as the NSCAA Advanced National Diploma.
+He holds a USSF "A" license and earned the NSCAA Premier Diploma in January 2014.
 He has served as president of the NAIA Men's Soccer Association Executive Committee and is a member of the NAIA Ratings Oversight Committee, NAIA National Tournament Selection Committee and NAIA National Tournament Games Committee.